-Pro tips: Since every area is different, your pests might react differently to various cage types.
-So try different cage types and brands to see what works best for you in your area.
+Pro Tip!
+Since every area is different, your pests might react differently to various cage types.
+Try different cage types and brands to see what works best for you in your area.

-Especially in the pest control industry, PPE should be at the very top of your supply list.
+Especially in the pest control industry, PPE (personal protection equipment) should be at the very top of your pest control equipment supply list.

 I can’t tell you how many times I hear service business owners tell me they don’t require their teams to wear proper PPE.